Newbold, Philadelphia

-Newbold is a neighborhood located in South Philadelphia, Pennsylvania, United States.
+Newbold is a fabricated neighborhood located in South Philadelphia, Pennsylvania, United States.

-Developer John Longacre (owner of the South Philadelphia Taproom, American Sardine Bar, Brew, 2nd District, and Renewbold) dubbed the neighborhood "Newbold" in 2003.
-Longacre drew inspiration for the name from the original name of Hicks Street.
+Developer John Longacre (owner of the South Philadelphia Taproom, American Sardine Bar, Brew, 2nd District, and Renewbold) dubbed this section of the Point Breeze neighborhood as "Newbold" in 2003.
+Longacre’s marketing tactic drew inspiration for the name from the original name of Hicks Street.
 Soon he formed the Newbold CDC and a civic association, which gave rise to other area civic groups.

 Boundaries

 Newbold Civic Association (NCA), created in 2006, and Newbold Neighbors Association (NNA), now East Point Breeze Neighbors (EPBN), created in 2007, disputed north/south boundaries of the neighborhood and the separation of the section from the Point Breeze neighborhood.
 Both organizations considered Broad Street and 18th Street to be the east/west boundaries of the section.
 The Newbold Neighbors Association claimed the northern boundary of the area to be Washington Avenue and the southern boundary of the area to be Passyunk Avenue.

 Community

 Civic groups active in the area include Newbold Civic Association, South Broad Street Neighborhood Association, Greater Philadelphia Community Alliance.
 Point Breeze Community Development Coalition, Point Breeze Network Plus, Neighbors in Action, and, Concerned Citizens of Point Breeze.